joelouthan/theologic.us/content/posts/prayers/2020-07-15-am_prayers.md

 ## Give thanks to the Lord, for He is good and His steadfast love endures forever

 <pre><b>
+Isaiah 49:13 (ESV)
+      Sing for joy, O heavens, and exult, O earth; break forth, O mountains, into singing!
+      For the LORD has comforted his people and will have compassion on his afflicted.
 </b></pre>

+Blessed be the Lord God Almighty who was and is and is to come

+Blessed be the Lord God Almighty who reigns forevermore.

 ## Foremost

+Heal and protect Emily and her baby.
+Be with the Robersons.
+Lord, give them peace and joy.

 Heal Natasha.
 Bless her in this time.
 Let peace fall on the Gayles.
 Be with Aaron and Audrey.